Summary

 Scoring methodology is the single biggest source of audit-program failure at multi-unit operators.
 An 87% audit score reads like a passing grade until you realize the failed 13% was the walk-in cooler temperature and three hand-wash stations.
 Four methodologies are in play.

-• Percentage scoring.
-Every item counts equally.
-Total points earned divided by total possible.
-Simple, indefensible at scale.
-A missing greeter scores the same as a thawed chicken breast.
+Percentage, Every item counts equally-total earned divided by total possible, Simple but indefensible at scale-a missing greeter scores the same as a thawed chicken breast

-• Weighted scoring.
-Critical items (food safety, fire safety, fuel pricing accuracy) carry heavy point values (typically 10).
-Cosmetic items carry low values (typically 1).
-The score reflects what would actually fail a health inspector.
-The full mechanics live at weighted audit scoring with critical-item thresholds.
+Weighted, Critical items carry heavy point values (typically 10)-cosmetic items carry low values (typically 1), The full mechanics live at weighted audit scoring with critical-item thresholds

-• Critical-fail (auto-fail) scoring.
-Any failure on a designated critical item drops the audit to a fail regardless of overall percentage.
-Used heavily in food-safety brand programs and the QSC audit framework for quality, service, and cleanliness.
+Critical-fail (auto-fail), Any failure on a designated critical item drops the audit to a fail regardless of overall percentage, Used heavily in food-safety brand programs and the QSC audit framework

-• Nullify scoring.
-Items marked N/A do not count against the score.
-A store without a patio is not penalized for patio cleanliness.
-A fuel-only c-store is not marked down for missing foodservice equipment.
-The mechanics pair cleanly with conditional visibility, covered for franchise networks at franchise-tier conditional audits.
+Nullify, Items marked N/A don't count against the score, A store without a patio isn't penalized for patio cleanliness.
+Pairs cleanly with conditional visibility-covered for franchise networks at franchise-tier conditional audits

 The multi-location rollout playbook